Eczbek/xieite/docs/namespaces/containers/structures/matrix/1/reverse.md

 &nbsp;

 ## Description
 Reverses a dimension of the matrix.
-May throw `std::out_of_range` if the number of indices is equal to or greater than the number of dimensions, or `std::range_error` if an index is outside its respective dimension.

 &nbsp;